+18 | Commercial Content | T&C's Apply | Play Responsibly | Publishing Principles

 New signings summer 2025 window

-In defence, Arsenal are have wrapped up a deal for 21-year-old Cristhian Mosquera from Valencia, impressed by his composure, physical presence, and ability to play out from the back.
+The Gunners confirmed the signing of Noni Madueke from Chelsea.
+In defence, Arsenal wrapped up a deal for 21-year-old Cristhian Mosquera from Valencia, impressed by his composure, physical presence, and ability to play out from the back.

-The North London club have announced the signing of Spaniards Kepa Arrizabalaga from Chelsea and Martin Zubimendi from Real Sociedad.
+The North London club announced the signing of Spaniards Kepa Arrizabalaga from Chelsea and Martin Zubimendi from Real Sociedad.
 These two were the first two official moves made by the club in this transfer window.

+Arsenal also announced the £12m transfer for Brentford and Denmark midfielder Christian Norgaard.
 Arsenal then moved to wrap up a deal for Viktor Gyokeres, who became the team's sixth new signing of the summer.
+The London club has also signed Piero Hincapie on a loan-to-buy deal.

 PlayerNationalityPrevious ClubFee